 Installation Context

 The M242 is a common gun element inside larger weapon systems.
-Ground vehicles use it for stabilized direct fire, while naval Mk 38 mounts adapt the same 25 mm class to ship self-defense against small surface threats.
+Armored vehicles use it for stabilized direct fire, while naval Mk 38 mounts adapt the same 25 mm class to ship self-defense against small surface threats.

 | Installation | Documented role | Catalog context |